TEAMMATES/teammates/docs/community.md

 * Have "admin" access to the main repository.
 * Can merge any approved PRs reviewed by anyone as they see fit.

-Project leads have the following duties, which can also be spread with other team members:
+Project leads have the following duties, which can also be shared with other team members:
 * Assign reviewers for PRs (if nobody volunteers to be a reviewer), based on the issue label.
 * Manage issue and PR tracker, e.g. close PRs that are abandoned for long.
 * Manage weekly release (i.e. act as Release Lead).